 3. Write in a straightforward manner

 The KISS (Keep It Simple, Stupid) philosophy is a good one to follow.
-Include summaries at the beginning of big reports, and use bullets or numbers to separate points (like we've done with this blog post).
+Include summaries at the beginning of big reports, and use bullets or numbers to separate individual points (like we've done with this blog post).
 Also avoid using acronyms or industry jargon.
-Use too many confusing or annoying abbreviations, and your audience may move on to another pressing task, missing your message altogether.
+Use too many confusing or annoying abbreviations and your audience may move on to another pressing task, missing your message altogether.

 4. Stay professional